vyedin/vyedin.github.io/pages/campaigns.md

 We sent our best and most trusted volunteers to Switchboard, a web app where they could discover, connect, and keep track of prospects in their area.
 We replaced the traditional model, where an organizer has to cut lists of prospects for volunteers to call, with a simple algorithm that repeatedly assigned volunteers their ten closest contacts.
 Volunteers would call or text their prospects and if they made a connection, they could sign the prospect up for an event and add them to their list for future contacts.

 The app was beautiful, simple, and easy to use.
-We used a passwordless login flow (we didn't want to be in the business of doing password resets!), and volunteers could shift their prospects into Mobilize America events directly from the app.
+We used a passwordless login flow (we didn't want to be in the business of doing password resets!), and volunteers could shift their prospects into [Mobilize](https://join.mobilize.us/) events directly from the app.
 I personally used Switchboard almost daily to recruit for debate watch parties, phone banks, and canvasses in my town.
 Thousands of volunteer prospects got their first outreach from the campaign via Switchboard, and our volunteers loved it!

 Collaborators: [@jjandoc](https://github.com/jjandoc), [@goldblatt](https://github.com/goldblatt), [@matteosb](https://github.com/matteosb), [@victoriaadams](https://twitter.com/victoriadams) and many many more!